De Morgan's law in toposes I: Model-theoretic characterizations via amalgamation

 \subsubsection{Link with theories of presheaf type}

-In some sense, the two previous theorems are not very surprising, as we just identified what made the theorem work for coherent theories and assumed it as hypotheses.
+In some sense, the two previous theorems are not very surprising, as we just identified what made the theorem work for coherent theories and assumed it as hypothesis.
 Now we sketch a more conceptual trail.
+We rely on~\cite{espindola2023every}.

-We rely on \cite{espindola2023every}. \\ \\ Recall that a theory of presheaf type is De Morgan if and only if its category of finitely presented models satisfies amalgamation.
-Clearly this is very similar to Theorem \ref{Joyal} (in fact its refomulation just after it).
-So if we could find a way to `make any theory into a theory of presheaf type', maybe we would have a proof of \ref{Joyal} or of some interesting generalization.
-In fact, \cite{espindola2023every} shows that (under set theoretic assumptions) every theory is `eventually' of presheaf type.
-There it is proven (Theorem 5.5) that given a geometric theory $\T$ and a (weakly) inaccessible cardinal (whose existence is not guaranteed by ZFC) $\lambda$ which is big enough (in particular bigger than the cardinality of the signature of $\T$), we have a commutative diagram:
+Recall that a theory of presheaf type is De Morgan if and only if its category of finitely presented models satisfies amalgamation.
+Clearly this is very similar to Theorem~\ref{Joyal} (in fact its reformulation just after it).
+So if we could find a way to `make any theory into a theory of presheaf type', maybe we would have a proof of Theorem~\ref{Joyal} or of some interesting generalization.
+In fact,~\cite{espindola2023every} shows that (under set theoretic assumptions) every theory is `eventually' of presheaf type.
+This uses \emph{$\lambda$-geometric logic}, which is the extension of geometric logic within infinitary first order logic, where we permit contexts and conjunctions of infinite ($<\lambda$) length in formulas, and where we assume the \emph{transfinite transitivity rule}:

+(see~\cite{espindola2020infinitary} for a complete description of this logic).
+A \emph{$\lambda$-geometric category} is a $\lambda$-complete geometric category such that compositions of $\lambda$-transfinite jointly covering $\lambda$-families are covering~\cite[Definition 2.1.1]{espindola2020infinitary}.
+A \emph{$\lambda$-topos} is a topos which is a $\lambda$-geometric category.
+The \emph{$\lambda$-classifying topos} of a $\lambda$-geometric theory is the $\lambda$-topos satisfying the universal property of the classifying topos restricted to $\lambda$-toposes and geometric morphisms whose inverse image preserves $\lambda$-limits~\cite[Theorem 3.15]{espindola2023every}.

+It is proven in~\cite[Theorem 5.5]{espindola2023every} that given a geometric theory $\T$ and an inaccessible cardinal (whose existence is not guaranteed by ZFC) $\lambda$ which is big enough, in particular bigger than the signature of $\T$, we have a commutative diagram: